boriskriger/Publications/README.md

 Kriger, B. (2026, June).
 The incompleteness of measurement: The residual floor as a theorem of projective access.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.33290.43200

+Kriger, B. (2026, June).
+The two silences: The apophatic and projective boundaries of a subsystem's reach.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.24823.18080

+Kriger, B. (2026, June).
+The lens and the open geometry: The place of the substrate frame and the problem it leaves open.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.31534.06725

+Kriger, B. (2026, June).
+The substrate frame entire: One descent from differentiatedness to the boundaries of reach.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.18112.29444

+Kriger, B. (2026, June).
+Assignment and its boundary: Information physics as a practice of role-attribution.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.14756.85127

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger